 Two-fifths of families with children ‘struggled with bills in early April’

-Two-thirds of households feel more downbeat about their finances compared with last year, comparethemaket.com said.
+Two-thirds of households feel more downbeat about their finances compared with last year

 Around two-fifths of families with children at home were already struggling to pay their bills in early April as the cost-of-living crisis deepened, a survey has found.

-Some 41% of households with children living at home said they had struggled with their bills over the past week, according to the research carried out on April 6 and 7.
+Some 41 per cent of households with children living at home said they had struggled with their bills over the past week, according to the research carried out on 6 and 7 April.

-This proportion has increased from 29% two years ago, according to comparethemarket.com’s household financial confidence tracker.
+This proportion has increased from 29 per cent two years ago, according to comparethemarket.com’s household financial confidence tracker.

 The latest findings will not yet have captured the full impact of higher bills and additional financial pressures placed on households in April, including the energy price cap increase, council tax rises and a national insurance (NI) hike to help pay for health and social care.

-Nearly two-fifths (39%) of families with children do not feel confident that they will be able to meet payments or stay on top of household finances over the coming weeks.
+Nearly two-fifths (39 per cent) of families with children do not feel confident that they will be able to meet payments or stay on top of household finances over the coming weeks.

-Over a quarter (27%) of households without children also do not feel confident about their financial future, compared with 17% two years ago.
+Over a quarter (27 per cent) of households without children also do not feel confident about their financial future, compared with 17 per cent two years ago.

-More than half (54%) of those surveyed are cutting back on eating out, while others are spending less on clothes (48%) and holidays (44%).
+More than half (54 per cent) of those surveyed are cutting back on eating out, while others are spending less on clothes (48 per cent) and holidays (44 per cent).

-Two-fifths (40%) of households have now spent some or all of their savings built up during lockdown – rising to half (50%) of families with children at home.
+Two-fifths (40 per cent) of households have now spent some or all of their savings built up during lockdown – rising to half (50 per cent) of families with children at home.

-More than half (57%) do not feel confident that their savings will last them the rest of the year, or will cover future rises in the cost of living.
+More than half (57 per cent) do not feel confident that their savings will last them the rest of the year, or will cover future rises in the cost of living.

-More than a fifth (21%) of households believe they are likely to take on extra debt to afford everyday bills, rising to 37% of those with children living at home.
+More than a fifth (21 per cent) of households believe they are likely to take on extra debt to afford everyday bills, rising to 37 per cent of those with children living at home.

-Over half (53%) of those polled are trying to drive less to cope with the cost of fuel and more than third (36%) are trying to walk or cycle more instead of using their car.
+Over half (53 per cent) of those polled are trying to drive less to cope with the cost of fuel and more than third (36 per cent) are trying to walk or cycle more instead of using their car.

-Two-thirds (66%) of people surveyed feel more downbeat about their finances compared with last year.
+Two-thirds (66 per cent) of people surveyed feel more downbeat about their finances compared with last year.

 Alex Hasty, director at comparethemarket.com, said: “The rising cost of living is squeezing household finances and it’s becoming harder for families to manage day-to-day spending.